 Afternoon Delight is also on Liberty, just a few doors west at fifth, across from the post office.
 Afternoon Delight is only open for breakfast and lunch.
 It’s cafeteria-style and a good place to get a quick bite to eat.

 Knight’s Steakhouse, at the corner of Liberty & State, is one of Ann Arbor’s institutions.
 This location (one of two) is a bit newer, but the same great food.
 Plus, Knight’s is well known for its exceptionally generous drinks.
 (Knight’s twitter handle is @StrongDrinks.)

-Sava’s (temporarily closed) is a bit more upscale but still casual.
+Sava’s is a bit more upscale but still casual.
 This is Ann Arbor after all.
 Sava’s is up State St, north towards Huron.
 It’s a limited menu, but there’s something for everyone.
-You cannot go wrong with the bang bang shrimp as a starter.
-Savas is the first restaurant of Sava Farah, one of Ann Arbor’s leading restaurateurs.
+Sava’s is the first restaurant of Sava Farah, one of Ann Arbor’s leading restaurateurs.

-Ginger Deli offers a nice, and delicious Vietnamese lunch, generally open from 11 am to 4 pm Monday through Saturday.
+Ginger Deli offers a delicious Vietnamese lunch, generally open from 11 am to 4 pm, Monday through Saturday.
 Ginger Deli offers freshly baked bread and seasonal foods.
+The Pho is great!

 Le Bon Macaron

 Axe throwing at Axe Ventura is just around the corner on Maynard.
-I’ll own that I have not yet tried this, but wow, this just seems so cool.
+Axe throwing is a blast!
+Grab a few friends and make a date to try it out.
 They have two locations, one right here and the other in Findlay Oh.
-Let us know how you like this place!

 This is one of the closest dispensaries to some of Ann Arbor’s great venues.
 You’ll find Arbors Wellness is just a short walk from: